How to create an event

 Step 5 — Filters & Settings

-When you have finished with this final step, select Save & Exit.
+When you have finished with this final step, click Save & Exit.

 Adding an event cover image

 After you finish with the 5-step event setup, you will be presented with the Event Details page.
-It is here that you can add a cover photo and/or a video overlay.
+Here, you can add a cover photo and/or a video overlay.
 These are not required but recommended to enhance the visual appeal of your event page.

 • To add a cover image, use the Upload option and select the image file from your computer.

-• To add a cover video, use the Video Overlay option and paste the HTML video embed code from YouTube, Vimeo, or a similar service that provides an IFRAME format.
-If you are using a YouTube video, you can just paste the video's URL address.
+• To add a cover video, use the Video Overlay option and paste the HTML video embed code from YouTube, Vimeo, or a similar service that supports an IFRAME format.
+If you are using a YouTube video, you can just paste the video's URL (web address).

 Publishing an event

-After completing steps one through five and adding an optional cover image, you can now publish your event when you are ready to make it accessible publicly.
-You can publish it right away or hold off on publishing it until some future time.
+After completing steps one through five and adding an optional cover image, you can publish your event when you are ready to make it publicly accessible.
+You can publish it right away or hold off until a later time.

 Other event actions

-After you set up the event, the Event Details page and other areas in the account present you with an icon toolbar for every event.
+After you set up the event, the Event Details page and other areas of the account display an icon toolbar for each event.
 This provides you with quick access to perform additional features related to the event, as follows:

 • View the online published page.
 You can also preview the event page in draft mode before you publish it.